LogtalkDotOrg/logtalk.org/_pages/related.md

   toc: true
 ---

-Logtalk, Prolog, and Object-Oriented Programming related resources.
+Logtalk and Prolog related resources.

 Logtalk on the web
 ------------------